elc1798/elc1798.github.io/_posts/2017-05-21-Project-Libra-First-Draft-Chapter-1-Part-1.md

 "Hey Fem!
 How'd it go?"

 I ignored him and kept walking towards my room.
-Azazel sprung out of the couch and ran at me.
+He sprung up and walked towards me.

-"Stop giving me the cold shoulder babe!
-Talk to me!"
-He put his hand on my shoulder.

-*Thud!* He dropped on the floor as I spun around swept his feet from under him and shove his chest downwards.

-"I'm not *babe*, Azazel.
-I'm your teammate, nothing more, nothing less.
-And stop putting on the drunk person act.
-It's annoying."
-I said in a low voice into his ear.

-"Alright, fine.
-How was the mission?
-You took a bit longer than usual.
-You aren't losing your touch are you?"
-He said, in a serious tone, worlds apart than his "drunk football jock" voice from before. **If you're losing your touch, I *will* kill you.**

-"Don't worry about it.
-I wanted some alone time.
-It was nice out tonight."
-I stood up and held my hand out.
-He ignored it and propped himself off the ground.
-He walked back into the living room. **I know you can hear me, bitch.
-Get out of my head.**

-I smiled. *If you'd stop thinking so loudly, it'd be easier.* I responded, telepathically.
+"You okay?"
+He looked at me with a slightly concerned look.

+*I'm fine.
+Just tired.* I told him telepathically.

+"Alright.
+Orthus and Isaac are here too.
+Nero's sleeping upstairs."

+*I know.
+Thanks Az.*

 I went up to the door of my room, and gripped the doorknob.
 The lock clicked and released as the biometric scanners on the knob verified my identity.
 Twisting it open, I pushed the oak-disguised steel door open, and shut it behind me.